yandex-cloud/terraform-provider-yandex/website/docs/r/compute_instance_group.html.markdown

 * `network_settings` - (Optional) Network acceleration type for instance.
 The structure is documented below.

-* `name` - (Optional) Name of the instance.
+* `name` - (Optional) Name template of the instance.
-In order to be unique it must contain at least on of instance unique placeholders:
+In order to be unique it must contain at least one of instance unique placeholders:
 {instance.short_id}
 {instance.index}
 combination of {instance.zone_id} and {instance.index_in_zone}
 Example: my-instance-{instance.index}
 If not set, default is used: {instance_group.id}-{instance.short_id}
 It may also contain another placeholders, see metadata doc for full list.
-* `hostname` - (Optional) Host name for the instance.
+* `hostname` - (Optional) Hostname template for the instance.
-This field is used to generate the [yandex.cloud.compute.v1.Instance.fqdn] value.
+This field is used to generate the FQDN value of instance.
-The host name must be unique within the network and region.
+The hostname must be unique within the network and region.
-If not specified, the host name will be equal to [yandex.cloud.compute.v1.Instance.id] of the instance
+If not specified, the hostname will be equal to id of the instance
 and FQDN will be `<id>.auto.internal`.
 Otherwise FQDN will be `<hostname>.<region_id>.internal`.
 In order to be unique it must contain at least on of instance unique placeholders:
  {instance.short_id}